Diversity Programs & Services

-(Please note that Daniel is a resource; however he is not a confidential resource in his role.)
+(Please note that Latinos Unidos is a resource; however they are not a confidential resource as a student organization.)

 There are individuals at the university in both the Center for Faith and Vocation (CFV) and the Counseling and Consultation Services office who are available for students interested in having a confidential conversation regarding DACA.